ibdiab/hex-viewer/README.md

 7. Windows Example: `C:\Users\user\Desktop\example.dll` Make sure you're entering your actual file's path.
 These are just examples for guidance.

+8. *OPTIONAL*: After you're done viewing the hexadecimal code, you may open the file ending in `.hex.txt` for further analysis and/or debugginf if you wish.
+It's created in the same directory as the script.

 ## LINUX AND MAC OS INSTALLATION INSTRUCTIONS